 US interest rates are currently near all-time lows.
-Broadly speaking, this suggests that investments made in debt products (e.g., bonds) are paying very little in returns, and so are not highly demanded by investors.
-Investors have little else to do with cash right now other than to put it into equities, which drives the stock market higher.
-As of February 26, 2021, we observe that relative to a normal interest rate environment the US stock market is Fairly Valued.
+Broadly speaking, this means that investments made in low risk products (e.g., bonds) are paying little in returns, and so are not highly demanded by investors.
+Traditionally risk-averse investors have little else to do with cash right now other than to put it into riskier equities, which drives the stock market higher.
+This model looks at the relative performance of the US stock market given current interest rates.
+As of April 9, 2021, we observe that relative to a normal interest rate environment the US stock market is Fairly Valued.

 Below is our composite chart showing the position of the S&P500 relative to its average position, and adjusted for average interest rates.
 Read the detail below to understand in inputs and limitations of this model.

 There are two core reasons that stock markets and interest rates tend to move inversely with one another.

 Suffice it to say here that what we are primarily concerned with is the question: Is the current market fairly valued when considering current interest rates?

 Figure 1 below shows the Ten Year Treasury Bond rate over the last ~60 years, from 1962 to present day.
 Rates spiked in the '70s and '80s as a response to high inflation at the time, and since then have been on a pretty steady downward trajectory.

 The average (arithmetic mean) of this rate over the entire timeframe is roughly 6%.
 Rates haven't been in that neighborhood for about 20 years, but history does suggest that a healthy economy should revert back up to higher rates eventually. ("Eventually" here is quite a loaded term, and speculating on future Fed monetary policy decisions, or on fundamental changes to Fed policy and philosophy, are outside of the scope of this article, but only a Google search away).